wso2/docs-mg/en/docs/reference/configurations/configuring-micro-gw-conf-for-kubernetes.md

 !!! note
     It is mandatory to define secret references when working with sensitive data such as user credentials.

-Let’s assume that you want to fetch the configuration of `httpPort`, which is under `[listenerConfig]`.
+Let’s assume that you are going to override the assigned value for `httpPort`, which is under `[listenerConfig]`.

 ```
 [listenerConfig]